portrino/px_hybrid_auth/Documentation/ForAdministrators/ExtensionManager/Index.rst

     :width: 500px
     :align: left

 .. important:: Set the Pid of your Login page.

-If there is no Login url stored in the session of the user this page will be used for the login.
+This page will be used as return_url for HybridAuth after oauth process takes place.

 If you enable the debug mode for Single SignOn (SSO) you can get additional information if the login to a social provider through PxHybridAuth does not work.
 You can also define the location of a file where this debug information are stored.